What makes your skin GLOW?

 The skin-thing can be overwhelming and sometimes we can be so easily influenced to buy products that what our skin actually needs doesn’t come into consideration.

-I’ve got your back babe.
 My wish for you is that you learn about your own skin, your skin type and what conditions it is prone to and learn some skin-things basics.
-Because when you can embrace your own beautiful natural glow, this confidence shines through, and that is what I want for you Beauty.
+Because when you can embrace your own beautiful natural glow, your confidence shines through.

-By the end of this Online Masterclass you can expect to know:
+By the end of this Masterclass you can expect to know:

 A little more about your own skin – your skin type & conditions it’s prone to